Jim Ninowski: Post-Football Career NFL Antitrust Testimony

-On December 19, 1970 The New York Times reported that Ninowski told reporters, after appearing before a special Federal Grand jury investigating potential antitrust violations regarding NFL operations, that his pay was increased to $100,000 per year for four years (two years retroactively, the final two years at a $100,000 per year salary).
+On December 19, 1970, The New York Times reported that Ninowski told reporters, after appearing before a special Federal Grand jury investigating potential antitrust violations regarding NFL operations, that his pay was increased to $100,000 per year for four years (two years retroactively, the final two years at a $100,000 per year salary).
 He claimed that this was the result of a secret settlement after Ninowski threatened an antitrust suit in 1967 against the NFL and former American Football League (AFL).
 The article reported that his attorney, Jerry E. Dempsey, claimed Ninowski had negotiated with the AFL's Oakland Raiders while still a member of the Cleveland Browns.
 The leagues had been in a bidding war for players but a "truce" had been called between the leagues, which later merged, thus ending the contract negotiations and leading to the threatened lawsuit.

-Personal
+Personal life and death

-After retiring from the professional football, Ninowski worked in several businesses in and around Detroit, MI.
-He is married to Judith Ann Ohm.
-They have two children; son Jeffery Scott born in 1959, and daughter Julie Anne born in 1965.
-He and his wife reside in Troy, MI.
+After retiring from professional football, Ninowski worked in several businesses in and around Detroit.
+He was married to Judith Ann Ohm.
+They had two children; son Jeffery Scott (born 1959), and daughter Julie Anne (born 1965).
+He and his wife resided in Troy, Michigan.

+Jim Ninowski died on July 23, 2024, at the age of 88.